Monday, March 26th, 2018

 He watched him go and then saw Thomas appear from the stable with a saddled horse made ready for him as he had instructed.
 He followed Mr. Thackeray for some time, to ensure that he did indeed head straight back to London and did not have other business or plans in the area.

-He had the reputation of not being a man one might cross, and then turn ones back upon.
-He did not trust the old man, for his extensive inquiries had revealed that he had better be careful how he handled him.
+Thackeray had the reputation of not being a man one might cross, and then turn ones back upon.
+William did not trust the old man, for his extensive inquiries in London had revealed that he had better be careful how he handled him.
 He was another that might feel inclined to pay others to see him shot on the highway or to slide a knife or that murderous sword into his back when he least expected it, as had happened before with others who had crossed him.
-However, that entirely unexpected comment on attempted bribery and the other on the brutal murder of Silas Bergmann may have shown him the wisdom of not meddling with him in any underhanded way, for fear of what might be revealed.
+However, that entirely unexpected comment on attempted bribery and the other comment on the brutal murder of Silas Bergmann may have shown him the wisdom of not meddling with him in any underhanded way, for fear of what might be revealed.